 Dear Mr. Peter,

-So you do not avoid attempts (and mistakes), whether with mathematics or without it.
+So you do not avoid attempts (and mistakes), whether math or without it.
 If you want to extrapolate to the Americas, that is without mathematics, do the following: Let's say you have Soxhlet with a five-liter volume of the extraction vessel.
-Sprinkle into a patron about a kilo of plant material grated to grains of a maximum of 5 mm (the seeds must be crushed even if they are like poppy seeds) or slices of a thickness of up to 3 mm.
-Pour as much solvent as possible so that the material is overlapped, but do not spin the solvent into the bottom of the sox-bottle (you will need about four liters of solvent).
-Close Soxhlet and allow for a few hours to swell at room temperature.
-Then add a little solvent to soak up the bottling tube and drain the solution into the lower container.
-The plant material should now be bent and its volume should be increased.
-Drugs swell in different ways - just a few percent of the trees, about three times, some fruits even more than five times.
-It is in your interest to use that amount so that the bulk drug will fill the cartridge about 90%.
-The drug usually ingests a considerable amount of solvent, and so much less than 4 liters is rolled into the bottom vessel.
-Now take a fresh dose of fresh solvent and pour the cartridge one more time just below the edge (now there is a drug in it, so the solvents will fit less).
+Sprinkle into a patron about a kilo of plant material comminuted in grains of a maximum of 5mm (the seeds must be crushed even if they are like poppy seeds) or slices with a thickness of max.
+3mm.
+Pour as much solvent as possible so that the material is overlapped, but do not turn the solvent into the bottom of the sox-bottle (you will need about four liters of solvent).
+Close Soxhlet and let it swell for a few hours at room temperature.
+Then add a little more solvent so that the bottling tube is overflowed and the solution flows into the lower container.
+The plant material should now be flushed and its volume should be increased.
+Drugs swell in different ways - wood only a few percent, about three times, some fruits even more than five times.
+It is in your interest to use that amount so the bulk drug will fill the cartridge about 90%.
+The drug usually absorbs a considerable amount of solvent, and therefore, the amount of the drug is much smaller than 4L.
+Now take a fresh dose of fresh solvent and pour the cartridge one more time just below the edge (now there is a drug in it, so the solvent will not fit any more).
 Allow two more hours to leach at room temperature, then turn on the extractor for low power (ie heating and cooler).
 When boiling in the bottom vessel, the condensing extract soon overflows the bottling tube so that the remainder of the solvent runs into the bottom vessel.
-Increase the extractor's performance to the working value (ie the highest one that works smoothly), stay with him, watch the filling with the distillate and count the number of turns.
-When the extractor turns four times, the extraction should be done roughly.
-This is the point in which most of the people do not pay to waste energy and harass the drug by further heating to conquer the remaining about 3% of the soluble substances remaining in the cake.
-You should now own something between 2-7 liters of extract, to which more than 90% of the substances that can be obtained from the herbal drug by the solvent are transferred to the extraction.
+Increase the extractor's performance to the working value (ie, the highest one at which it works smoothly), stay with it, watch the filling of the distillate and count the number of times it turns.
+When the extractor turns four times, extraction should be done roughly.
+This is the point in which most of the people do not pay to waste energy and to harass the drug by further heating to conquer the remaining about 3% of soluble substances remaining in the cake.
+You should now be the owner of between 2-7 liters of extract, to which more than 90% of the substances that can be obtained from the herbal drug by the solvent are transferred to the extraction.